Medically reviewed on March 25, 2018

 • Immune reconstitution syndrome: Patients may develop immune reconstitution syndrome resulting in the occurrence of an inflammatory response to an indolent or residual opportunistic infection during initial HIV treatment or activation of autoimmune disorders (eg, Graves disease, polymyositis, Guillain-Barré syndrome) later in therapy; further evaluation and treatment may be required.

-• Chronic hepatitis B: [US Boxed Warning]: Severe acute exacerbations of hepatitis B (some fatal) have been reported in patients with HBV or HIB/HBV coinfection who have discontinued lamivudine; hepatic function should be monitored closely with both clinical and laboratory follow-up for at least several months after discontinuation.
+• Chronic hepatitis B: [US Boxed Warning]: Severe acute exacerbations of hepatitis B (some fatal) have been reported in patients with HBV or HIV/HBV coinfection who have discontinued lamivudine; hepatic function should be monitored closely with both clinical and laboratory follow-up for at least several months after discontinuation.
 Initiate antihepatitis B (HBV) medications if clinically appropriate.

 • Renal impairment: Use with caution in patients with renal impairment; dosage reduction recommended.